anachrocomputer/Parser/README.md

 # Simple Lexical Analyser and Parser #

-Currently able to tokenise most of the C language and parse very limited external declarations.
+Currently able to tokenise most of the C language and parse very limited external declarations, functions, and statements.

-See 'simpledecl.c' for an example file that can be parsed.
+See 'simpledecl.c' and 'simplectrl.c' for example files that can be parsed.

 Use the '-T' command-line option to enable token-level debugging output.